Nictiz/ncp-conversie/converter/terminology-mapping.md

 The GPK-ATC mapping is done in: section-medicationsummary.xsl

-The ATC codes are supplied in another CDA part than the original GPK codes: therefore this is not done in the generic terminology_mapping.xsl which only changes a <code> element.
+The ATC codes are supplied in another CDA part than the original GPK codes: therefore this is not done in the generic terminology_mapping.xsl which only changes a code or value element.
 The section-medicationsummary.xsl will add a generic code construct with the proper ATC code to the pivot document.

 Other NEC mappings are done in terminology_mapping.xsl.